victor-smirnov/digital-philosophy/Plans.md

 Let me rephrase it.
 We used to think that human consciousness is not 100% dependent on a language we are using for _external communication_, and there is a hard physiological evidence for that.
 But besides external language, there are many internal languages defined as a structured sequences of memory states, and there are a lot of those languages, given that there are a lot of different memory buffers in the brain.
 There is a corresponding machinery around each buffer and buffers are mapped to each other.
 This architecture reflects evolutionary history of brain where new subsystems emerged to _extend_ and replace existing ones that have lost efficiency in the changing environment.

+Below is a rough "layered"-style structure if such a multi-buffer functional system.
+Note that it does not describe brain's functional system but rather demonstrate the idea itself:

 ![Multi-layer System](img/layers.svg)

+Layer 0 is the system's frontend communicating with external world.
+Layers 1..N have two kind of inputs: from bottom layers (Type 1) and from some internal systems (Type 2), like states of the body or run-time state statistsic of the functional system (brain) itself.
+Note that in general layers don't need to work synchronously like layers in Transfomers.
+Existence of Type 2 inputs (internal innervation and feedback loops) is what makes brain's functional architecture _to seem_ significantly different from transformers and _language_ models.
+It may _seem_ to be highly unlikely that language-level modeling is capable of higher-mental functions that _are thought_ to rely heavily on [embodiment](https://arxiv.org/html/2407.06886v1).

+What is important here is it can be shown that such a multi-layer architecture is _approximately_ equivalent to a generalized multi-layer Transformer to the degree that:
+1. internal state has some sufficiently informative _external representation_ (externalization of internal/mental states);
+2. there is properly functional _mapping_ between layers, so external representation of internal state can propagate though lower layers to the place where it's useful.

+Transformers are already known to be Turing-complete, so purely theoretical aspect of this equivalence is not a question.
+We would like to know an actual degree of this equivalence achievable in practice with using existing architectures and ML techniques.
+This is the same (yet more specialized) question about potential of the World modeling in transformers using only textual description of the World.
+If we admit that raining a (possibly, multimodel) Transformer may result in a sufficiently accurate World model, we must be open to the idea that conscious behavior that LLM _demonstrate_ (measured both subjectively and functionally via tests) is an actual consciousness.
+The "stochastic parrot" argument does not apply here.

+For humans and animals, exteriorization of mental states is called _intrapersonal intelligence_ -- the ability to understand and express a person's own mind.
+The ability to read other person's minds is called _empathy_ (empathy in this context is not the same as _compassion_ and does not imply it).

 TBC...